 The Finnish banking system include commercial banks, savings banks and branches and subsidiaries of foreign banks.
 The banking sector is dominated by four major institutions: OP Financial Group, Nordea, Danske Bank and Municipality Finance (MuniFin).
 Nordea is the largest bank by assets and OP is the largest banking group by market share.
 Finnish Financial Supervisory Authority is responsible for supervision of financial and insurance markets.
 Bank of Finland (or Suomen Pankki), founded on March 1, 1812 by Alexander I of Russia, is the central bank of the country.

 Nordea Bank Abp, headquartered in Helsinki, is the largest bank in Finland in terms of total assets.
 It also the leading bank in the Nordic markets including Sweden, Denmark and Norway.
-With 29,000 employees, it serves over 10 million household and corporate customers (including approx. 3 million in Finland) through the largest network of branches in the Nordic and Baltic region.
-At September 30, 2019, Nordea’s total assets amounted to over US$660 billion.
+With 29,000 employees, it serves over 10 million household and corporate customers (including 3 million clients in Finland) through the largest network of branches in the Nordic and Baltic region.
+At September 30, 2019, Nordea’s total assets amounted to about US$650 billion.
 The Bank boasts the strong credit ratings Aa3, AA- and AA- from Moody's, Fitch and Standard & Poor's, respectively.
 The company's shares are listed on the Helsinki, Copenhagen and Stockholm stock exchanges with a market capitalization of US$32 billion as of January 16, 2020.

 OP Financial Group

-OP Financial Group, established in 1902, is the second largest financial services group in Finland based on assets and the largest by market share (39% in deposits, 36% in loans and 33% in non-life insurance).
-It employs over 12,000 people and serves approximately 1.9 million owner customers.
+OP Financial Group, established in 1902, is the second largest financial institution in Finland based on assets and the largest by market share.
 The company’s core areas are Private & SME banking, Corporate and Institutional banking, and Insurance.
 The Group includes about 160 cooperative banks (or local retail independent banks), OP Cooperative (central institution), OP Mortgage Bank, OP Card Company, OP Corporate Bank, OP Insurance Ltd, OP Asset Management and OP Life Assurance Company, among others.
-In June 2019, OP Insurance will become Pohjola Insurance.
-As of December 31, 2018, the Group’s assets totalled US$161 billion.
+In June 2019, OP Insurance became Pohjola Insurance.